matos-hayrapetyan/gallery-images/readme.txt

 = Can i add description text in gallery lightbox? =

-*  Image gallery Lightbox can show only title of the images/videos.
+*  Lightbox can show only title of the images/videos.
 No description can be added in it.

 = Does the Image Gallery plugin has pagination function? =

-*  Huge-IT Image Gallery Plugin has pagination function, you can easily select how many images to show per page.
+*  Plugin has pagination function, you can easily select how many images to show per page.

 If you think, that you found a bug in our [WordPress Image Gallery](http://huge-it.com/wordpress-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).